NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Here are a few suggestions we have found helpful when running ``sfs``:

 - First determine the appropriate smoothing weight :math:`\mu` by running a small clip, and using just one image.
 A value between 0.06 and 0.12 seems to work all the time with LRO NAC, even when the images are subsampled.
-The other weight, :math:`\lambda,` can be set to something small, like :math:`0.0001.` This can be increased to :math:`0.001` if noticing that the output DEM strays too far.
+The other weight, :math:`\lambda,` that is, the value of ``--initial-dem-constraint-weight``, can be set to something small, like :math:`0.0001.` This can be increased to :math:`0.001` if noticing that the output DEM strays too far.

--  Bundle-adjustment for multiple images is crucial, to eliminate camera errors which will result in ``sfs`` converging to a local minimum.
+- Bundle-adjustment for multiple images and alignment to ground is crucial, to eliminate camera errors which will result in ``sfs`` converging to a local minimum.
 This is described in :numref:`sfs-lola-comparison`.

 - More images with more diverse illumination conditions result in more accurate terrain.
 Ideally there should be at least 3 images, with the